 If your child has an IEP be clear about their targets and ways to help - this should come from the meeting you have with their teacher.

-If your child has a Statement or EHCP be clear about their objectives and ways you can support, again this should be apparent from the review meetings.
+If your child has an EHCP be clear about their objectives and ways you can support, again this should be apparent from the review meetings.

-General tips when a child has a learning difficulty:
+General tips when a child has a learning difference:

 There is information on this website about ways to support your child further, plus signposts to internet material which is engaging, fun and educational.
 Check out your child's class page to see what's been going on and pick up any year group news!